Does Online Test Prep Actually Work?

 There Are Perks for Parents, Too

-Missing classes, extracurricular actives, weather problems, and more are things of the past with online test prep.
+Missing classes, extracurricular activities, weather problems, and more are things of the past with online test prep.

 With online test prep, you’ll never have to worry about your student missing classes.

-Of course, it’s always better to be in class live, so that the student can ask questions of the instructor, but watching a recording of a missed online class is much better than the alternative with in-person classes, where the best the student would be able to do is get notes from a classmate, or ask the instructor for an overview of what he or she missed.
+Of course, it’s always better to attend a class live, so that the student can ask the instructor their questions.
+But watching a class recording is still better than the alternative with in-person classes, where the best the student would be able to do is get notes from a classmate, or ask the instructor for an overview of what was taught.

 There’s always a tutor or test prep class available.